 Vitae is an organisation that aims to help researchers with their professional development and can offer advice on finding sources of academic funding.

 If you are planning to work part-time while you study, you should make sure you are eligible to work in the UK.
-Check the conditions associated with any offer of study, any loans or scholarships you plan to take, and your visa (if you are an international student).
+Check the conditions associated with any offer of study, any loans, or scholarships you plan to take, and your visa (if you are an international student).
+Advice on working in the UK as an international study is available on the UKCISA website.